Mikaela/mikaela.github.io/pages/chat.markdown

 excerpt: "Webchat of my IRC channel."
 ---

-You must be registered to freenode IRC network for joining the channel.
+You must (usually) be registered to freenode IRC network for joining the channel (in order to reduce spam).
 * If you are registered, please write your registered nickname as Nickname and check the `I have a password` box and write your password to the `Password` box.